PlatinumBaboon/Calculator/README.md

     tests to break the calculator

 Also a graphical user interface for the calculator which runs on tkinter.
-Which comes preinstalled with the newest version of python or you can pip install with:pip install python-tk
+Which comes preinstalled with the newest version of python on windows for others Operating systems you can pip install with:pip install python-tk